UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Choose between a permanent screw mount or a renter-friendly adhesive or stand option when installing your filter system.

-Now it is time to position the filter housing.
-Where you place it depends largely on whether you own your home or are renting.
-For homeowners looking for a permanent solution, mounting the unit to the side of the cabinet is ideal.
-Hold the unit in place, mark the screw holes with a pencil, and drill small pilot holes to prevent the wood from splitting.
-Screw the mounting bracket in firmly so the unit stays elevated and leaves you storage space on the cabinet floor.
+Now it is time to position the main filter housing.
+Where you place it depends largely on your specific cabinet layout and whether you own your home or are renting.
+For homeowners looking for a permanent solution, mounting the unit to the side wall of the cabinet is ideal.
+However, before you drive a single screw, you must measure the clearance space below the housing unit.

-Step 3: Install the Dispenser Faucet
+3. Install the Dispenser Faucet

 A diagram showing two men installing water filter faucets and a comparison of dedicated faucet and inline filter options.